fredriklunde/software-craftsmanship-TDD-mars2023/Kata1-JavaScript/README.md

 ### Task 4
 All years not divisible by 4 are NOT leap years (e.g. 2017, 2018, 2019)

+## Bonus tasks

+### Task 5
+Write a function `GetDayNumber()` that takes a date as an argument, and returns the day of the year. e.g.:
+- January 1, 2023 --> returns 1
+- December 31, 2022 --> returns 365
+- March 1, 2023 --> returns 60
+- March 1, 2020 --> returns 61

+### Task 6
+Write a function `GetWeekNumber()` that takes a date as an argument, and returns the calendar week, e.g.:
+- March 29, 2023 --> returns week 13

+### Task 6
+Write a function `GetWeekDay()` that takes a date as an argument, and returns the day of the week, e.g.:
+- March 29, 2023 --> returns Wednesday

 # Commands:

 Install the packages: